idaxon/idaxon/README.md

 <h3 align="center">Hi 👋!
-I’m Daksh Mishra, a data science and AI/ML enthusiast passionate about solving real-world and developer problems.  <br><br>Oh, and I’m building *Pitchx*—a platform where your skills do the talking, opportunities find you, and every pitch feels like magic.
+I’m Daksh Mishra, a data science and AI/ML enthusiast passionate about solving real-world and developer problems.  <br><br>Oh, and I’m building "Pitchx" —a platform where your skills do the talking, opportunities find you, and every pitch feels like magic.
 Stay tuned; the future’s about to get smarter! 😎</h3>

 ###